RocketSoftware/rocket-mvbasic/docs/usage/Configuration.md

-## Configuration
+# Configuration

 There are many configuration settings for the Rocket MV BASIC extension.
 These settings are organized into different configuration files.

 Press <kbd>F1</kbd> to open the command window and then enter the "*Edit Configuration of Rocket MV BASIC*" command.

-There are 3 configuration files:
+There are 3 configuration files.

-- *Database and BASIC Related Configuration*
+## Database and BASIC Related Configuration

+The configuration file name is "db.mvbasic.json".

-  The following relevant configurations are included:
+Following relevant configurations are included:

-    - U2 server connection;
+- U2 server connection.
+See [U2 connection](./Connection.md) for more information.

+ - Additional accounts.
+See [accounts settings](./Accounts.md) for more information.

-    - Catalog programs configuration;
+ - Catalog programs configuration.
+See [catalog settings](./Catalog.md) for more information.

-    - Include files configuration;
+ - Include files configuration.
+See [include settings](./Include.md) for more information.

-    - Additional accounts

-- *Formatting Configuration*
+## Formatting Configuration

+The configuration file name is "format.mvbasic.json".

 This configuration file contains the settings for feature Document Formatting.
 If you need change the formatting settings, please update the settings in this file.

-- *Group View Configuration*
+See [formatting settings](./Formatting.md) for more information.

+## Group View Configuration

+The configuration file name is "groupView.mvbasic.json".

 This configuration file contains the settings for feature Group View.
 If you need change the group view behaviors, please update the settings in this file.
+See [group view settings](./GroupView.md) for more information.

+## Configuration Files

 There are also user level configuration files in the user profile.
 When you want to apply some settings to all projects of the current user, you can modify the user-level configuration files.